-Here is some information about the two organizations that the 2015 Twin Cities Geek Toy & Book Drive will benefit.
+Here is some information about the two awesome organizations that the 2016 Twin Cities Geek Toy & Book Drive will benefit.

 Hallie Q Brown Community Center

-Serving the Summit University area of Saint Paul, Minnesota, Hallie Q. Brown Community Center, Inc. is a private, nonprofit social service agency what’s mission is to improve the quality of life in our community by providing access to critical human services, fostering and promoting personal growth, and developing community leadership.
+Serving the Summit-University area of St. Paul, Minnesota, Hallie Q. Brown Community Center Inc. is a private, nonprofit social service agency what’s mission is to improve the quality of life in our community by providing access to critical human services, fostering and promoting personal growth, and developing community leadership.

-Although, Hallie Q. Brown began as a settlement house for African Americans denied services from other agencies, they long ago opened the center’s services to all people.
+Although Hallie Q. Brown began as a settlement house for African Americans denied services from other agencies, they long ago opened the center’s services to all people.
 Historically, the Hallie Q. Brown service center has been mixed racially and economically.
-Approximately one-third of St. Paul’s people of color live in the Summit-University and nearly 50% of the population are minority residents (by link).
-The area continues to evolve demographically and Hallie Q. Brown provides a wide range of services designed to reflect the character of the Summit-University community as a whole.
+Approximately one-third of St. Paul’s people of color live in the Summit-University area and nearly 50 percent of the population are minority residents.
+The area continues to evolve demographically, and Hallie Q. Brown provides a wide range of services designed to reflect the character of the Summit-University community as a whole.
 The holiday toy drive is part of a larger Hallie Q. Brown effort to help meet the basic needs of St. Paul residents.

 You can also drop toy donations off directly at the community center:

-Please check out more of the great work Hallie Q Brown is doing at their website, www.hallieqbrown.org.
+Please check out more of the great work Hallie Q. Brown is doing at the center’s website, www.hallieqbrown.org.

 Women’s Prison Book Project

-They are the Women’s Prison Book Project currently located at Boneshaker Books in Seward.
-Since 1994, the Women’s Prison Book Project (WPBP) has provided women and transgender persons in prison with free reading materials covering a wide range of topics from law and education (dictionaries, GED, etc.) to fiction, politics, history, and women’s health.
-WPBP is an all-volunteer, grassroots organization that seeks to build connections with those behind the walls, and to educate those of us on the outside about the realities of prison and the justice system.
+The Women’s Prison Book Project (WPBP) is currently located at Boneshaker Books in Seward.
+Since 1994, the WPBP has provided women and transgender persons in prison with free reading materials covering a wide range of topics, from law and education (dictionaries, GED, etc.) to fiction, politics, history, and women’s health.
+WPBP is an all-volunteer, grassroots organization that seeks to build connections with those behind the walls and to educate those of us on the outside about the realities of prison and the justice system.

-Of the more than two million people confined in U.S. prisons and jails, over 150,000 are women.
-Eighty percent of these women are imprisoned for non–violent crimes.
+Of the more than 2 million people confined in US prisons and jails, over 150,000 are women.
+Eighty percent of these women are imprisoned for nonviolent crimes.
 Of the women convicted of violent crimes, the vast majority were convicted for defending themselves or their children from abuse.
-More than half of all women in prison are women of color, and two–thirds of women in prison have at least one child under age eighteen.
+More than half of all women in prison are women of color, and two-thirds of women in prison have at least one child under age 18.
 Most of these mothers had primary custody of their children before going to prison.

 These facts mean that women in prison have specific needs for particular kinds of information: material on families, children, women’s self-help, women’s health, and legal aid pertaining to women who fight back against their abusers.
-Many lesbian, bisexual, and transgender prisoners often have trouble obtaining information that is relevant to their lives.
-WPBP works to support prisoners; and through that solidarity works to empower prisoners themselves and build connections through prison walls.
+Many lesbian, bisexual, and transgender prisoners have trouble obtaining information that is relevant to their lives.
+WPBP works to support prisoners and, through that solidarity, works to empower prisoners themselves and build connections through prison walls.

 You can also drop book donations off directly at Boneshaker Books:

-Please check out more about the Women’s Prison Book Project on their website, www.wpbp.org.
+Please check out more about the Women’s Prison Book Project at www.wpbp.org.

 Go Forth and Donate!

-So, tell your friends, stop by one of the donation box locations, donate some toys and books, and make others’ lives a little brighter this holiday season.
-Oh, and click here for the Facebook event!
+So, tell your friends, stop by one of the donation-box locations, donate some toys and books, and post about your donations using #GiveTCG!
+Please thank the generous local businesses hosting donation boxes for us.
+Check out their stores, and support local business by doing some holiday shopping there.
+Together we can make others’ lives a little brighter this holiday season.